Best Donuts in Atlanta

 It’s hard to even qualify a fresh Krispy Kreme donut as a solid food because as soon as you put it in your mouth, it dissolves into a magnificent cloud of everything right in the world.
 While the “Hot Now” sign is a welcoming beacon that your donut is about to be even fluffier and tastier than usual, don’t sleep on the surprisingly amazing results of microwaving your donut for 8-12 seconds.

-The iconic location that has been on Ponce De Leon Avenue since 1965 made headlines in 2021 when it caught on fire not just once in February, but again in July.
-The current plan is for it to be rebuilt some time in 2023, but in the meantime, they offer the consoling words of partial owner Dr. Shaquille O’Neal.
+The iconic location, which has been on Ponce De Leon Avenue since 1965, made headlines in 2021 when it caught fire not just once, in February, but again in July.
+Now reopened to the public since October 2nd, 2023.
+With Shaq’s words:

 “We will bounce back better than ever – Shaq”